 For a large and well-connected graph, the number of paths can be large.
 For the portions of network that are not involved in packet filtering, and therefore do not interfere with the firewall configurations, we use abstract virtual nodes as representations.
 This approach can greatly reduce the complexity of the graph but can still keep the relevant information.
 For the network illustrated in Figure 2, we use three abstract virtual nodes "outside", "DMZ" and "inside" to indicate the untrusted Internet, DMZ and trusted internal network, respectively.
-Data paths between these three virtual nodes are often the primary concern of firewall administrators.
-Note that this paper uses the traffic from "outside" to "inside" for discussion.
-Our algorithm is general enough to consider traffic between any two points in the network.
+Data paths between these three virtual nodes are often the primary concern of firewall administrators3.